 In April we put the call out for more stories to share as part of our #SmashingStigma Campaign.
-Throughout May we will be sharing blogs about 'Recovery', some from the studio and some from new found friends who have been inspired to tell their story and support our campaign.
+Throughout May we will be sharing blogs about ‘Recovery’, some from the studio and some from newfound friends who have been inspired to tell their stories and support our campaign.
 This guest blog and artwork is from Artist Lor Bird.

 Before I get started I would like to say that recovery for me isn’t about going backwards and trying to be the same person I was before the illness.

 Instead, I’ve come to accept that I am fundamentally changed (sometimes it feels like being broken); I will always have anxiety and depression on the threshold of my consciousness and I need medication to buoy me up in an ocean of feeling, to give me a skin that insulates from feeling too much.

 I’ve discovered instead that recovery lies not in forcing myself to be ‘well’ but in accepting what I am and where I am in my life, not running away from moods but being present to what is happening in my life.

 I know that when I paint I am present.
 The internal dialogue ceases, the feeling of pain is dulled and I feel an enthusiasm, a reason for being alive and a way of noticing the beauty around me.
 I also find that bright colours boost my mood, so I often use vibrant colours in my work and I think this gives my work a sense of joy and perhaps spirit.